BET Awards 2014

 The 14th BET Awards were held at the Nokia Theatre L.A.
 Live in Los Angeles, California on June 29, 2014.
-Chris Rock was unveiled as the host for the upcoming BET Awards on May 14 during the network's 106 & Park music video countdown show.
+Chris Rock was announced as the host for the awards show on May 14, during the network's 106 & Park music video countdown show.
 Beyoncé lead the nominations with 6, followed by Jay-Z with 5.
 Drake, Pharrell Williams and August Alsina were tied for 4.
-Beyoncé was the big winner of the night winning 3 BET Awards, while Nicki Minaj, Drake, August Alsina and Pharrell Williams with 2.
+Beyoncé was the biggest winner of the night winning 3 BET Awards, while Nicki Minaj, Drake, August Alsina and Pharrell Williams with 2.